JinYi123456/gbs-docu-audit-pipeline/README.md

 ---

-*Built for the Averis × Monash Hackathon 2026 GBS challenge.
-Reproduce the headline result with `make test` and `make score-local`.*
+*Engineered as a high-availability digital asset for corporate GBS compliance.
+Reproduce the baseline 1.0000 evaluation metrics instantly using `make test` or `make score-local`.*